PE-Ibeabcuhi/IMAGE-CLASSIFICATION-MODEL/README.md

 ## Contributing
 Contributions to this project are welcome.
 Feel free to open issues for bug fixes, feature requests, or general improvements.
 Pull requests are also encouraged.

+## PREVIEW
+Here is a short video of how the app works